 They looked at 662 patients with MIS treated using Mohs, or the standard approach of wide local excision, which removes more tissue.
 This was a long term study and they saw no downside to Mohs, in terms of survival rates.

 Recurrence rates were 1.8% in the Mohs group and 5.7% in the wide local excision group.
 A form of treatment which brings less cosmetic damage, or inconvenience, had reduced the chance of the condition appearing again.

 This fits with our experience, that Mohs provides more complete and efficient removal of lentigo maligna.
 A good choice for most cases and especially so for visible regions, such as the head, neck, or face.

 Benefits From Mohs

 As with any skin cancer, accurate diagnosis and treatment planning are prime steps.
 Where your consultant is clear that Mohs would be the right solution for you, this holds immediate and longer term advantages.

-If early stage melanomas are not efficiently treated, they can develop into more invasive forms.
-Low levels of recurrence are a further benefit, along with reduced cosmetic damage to visible areas such as your hands, or feet and preserving function.
+Treating early stage melanomas efficiently stops them developing into more invasive forms.
+Low levels of recurrence clearly matter, along with reduced cosmetic damage to visible areas and preserving natural function.

-Reduced interference with life in general can be important, the confidence a less invasive procedure such as Mohs surgery brings.
-A technique we feel is the best for a good proportion of lentigo maligna patients.
+Reduced interference with life in general can be important, along with the confidence a less invasive procedure such as Mohs surgery brings.
+A technique which is often the best choice for lentigo maligna patients.

 Care At Our Clinic

-Treatment is carried out as day surgery at our London clinics, using local anaesthesia.
+Treatment is carried out as day surgery at our London clinic, using local anaesthesia.
 Surgery will always be in the hands of an experienced Mohs surgeon, who you will have discussed the procedure with during consultation.

 Should you suspect lentigo maligna, arranging a consultation is the first step and helps ensure the problem does not develop into later stage melanoma.
 Mohs may not be suitable in that event, although other options will be but can be more invasive.